27 ncAc 01d .1519 ACCREDITATION STANDARDS

 (b) They shall constitute an organized program of learning dealing with matters directly related to the practice of law, professional responsibility, professionalism, or ethical obligations of lawyers.

-(c) Credit may be given for continuing legal education activities where live instruction is used or mechanically or electronically recorded or reproduced material is used, including videotape or satellite transmitted programs.
-Subject to the limitations set forth in Rule .1604(e) of this subchapter, credit may also be given for continuing legal education activities on CD-ROM and on a computer website accessed via the Internet.
+(c) Credit may be given for continuing legal education programs where live instruction is used or mechanically or electronically recorded or reproduced material is used, including videotape, satellite transmitted, and online programs.

-(d) Continuing legal education materials are to be prepared, and activities conducted, by an individual or group qualified by practical or academic experience.
-Credit shall not be given for any continuing legal education activity taught or presented by a disbarred lawyer except a course on professional responsibility (including a course or program on the effects of substance abuse and chemical dependency, or debilitating mental conditions on a lawyer's professional responsibilities) taught by a disbarred lawyer whose disbarment date is at least five years (60 months) prior to the date of the activity.
-The advertising for the activity shall disclose the lawyer's disbarment.
+(d) Continuing legal education materials are to be prepared, and programs conducted, by an individual or group qualified by practical or academic experience.
+Credit shall not be given for any continuing legal education program taught or presented by a disbarred lawyer except a program on professional responsibility (including a program on the effects of substance abuse and chemical dependency, or debilitating mental conditions on a lawyer's professional responsibilities) taught by a disbarred lawyer whose disbarment date is at least five years (60 months) prior to the date of the program.
+The advertising for the program shall disclose the lawyer's disbarment.

-(f) Thorough, high quality, and carefully prepared written materials should be distributed to all attendees at or before the time the course is presented.
-These may include written materials printed from a computer presentation, computer website, or CD-ROM.
-A written agenda or outline for a presentation satisfies this requirement when written materials are not suitable or readily available for a particular subject.
+(f) Thorough, high quality, and carefully prepared written materials should be distributed to all attendees at or before the time the program is presented.
+These may include written materials printed from a website or computer presentation.
+A written agenda or outline for a program satisfies this requirement when written materials are not suitable or readily available for a particular subject.
 The absence of written materials for distribution should, however, be the exception and not the rule.

-(g) A sponsor of an approved program must remit fees as required and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be furnished to the board in accordance with regulations.
+(g) A sponsor of an approved program must timely remit fees as required in Rule .1606 and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be furnished to the board in accordance with regulations.
+Participation in an online program must be verified as provided in Rule .1601(d).

 History Note: Authority - Order of the North Carolina Supreme Court, October 7, 1987, 318 N.C.
 711;